EnricoZorzetto/EnricoZorzetto.github.io/_teaching/2024-fall-teaching-5.md

 Graduate-level class [currently in preparation] focusing on applications on Bayesian statistical methods to problems in hydrology and environmental sciences, including statistics of extreme events, turbulence and statistical fluid mechanics, and time series frequency analysis.

+This class is part of the graduate certificate in hydrology at New Mexico tech, and is offered remotely during the fall semester.